louischu323/DSA_Final_Project/README.md

 ### Edit Existing File

-Edit an existing file by running `texor` with the filename as a command-line argument.
+Edit an existing file by running `text` with the filename as a command-line argument.

 ```
-./texor texor.c
+./text test_file
 ```

 ### Status Bar